Probing Multimodal LLMs as World Models for Driving: PROBING FROM A DATA PERSPECTIVE

-\textbf{Object and actor synthesis in the scene. } Another facet of the 'what-if' experimental setup involves addressing scenarios such as \begin{itemize} \item \ul{\textit{'What if a deer suddenly appeared at the side of the road?'}}. \end{itemize} This necessitates the capability to simulate synthetic objects or actors within the scene.
-Building on the described 3D reconstruction pipeline, we seamlessly integrate 3D meshes of desired objects and actors into the scene.
+\textbf{Object and actor synthesis in the scene. } Building on the described 3D reconstruction pipeline, we seamlessly integrate 3D meshes of desired objects and actors into the scene.
 These meshes can be efficiently sourced from Objaverse dataset~\cite{deitke2023objaverse} by leveraging the textual comprehension abilities of LLMs on their annotations.
 For instance, we can identify annotations suggesting that the corresponding meshes represent animals.
 Utilizing the map's geometric and semantic information, we strategically position the meshes in plausible locations and orientations.
-Examples include beside the same lane as the ego car, beneath the traffic light, atop the stop line, etc.
+Examples include beside the same lane as the ego car, beneath the traffic light, etc.

-\textbf{Behavior modeling of actors. } Building upon the addition of synthetic actors, the behaviors or movements of these actors become crucial for the reasoning processes of MLLMs.
-This introduces the necessity for exploring scenarios such as \begin{itemize} \item \ul{\textit{'What if a plane is flying overhead or landing on the road?'}} or \item \ul{\textit{'What if cars slow down because of traffic?}}. \end{itemize} For the behavior of ground vehicles, we employ a Proportional-Integral-Derivative (PID) controller \cite{ang2005pid} for steering control to track a reference path derived from either the map or a motion plan; for acceleration control, we use an Intelligent Driver Model (IDM) \cite{treiber2000congested} focused on the nearest actor ahead of the ego car that is moving in a direction potentially leading to a collision with the ego car.
+\textbf{Behavior modeling of actors. } For the behavior of ground vehicles, we employ a Proportional-Integral-Derivative (PID) controller \cite{ang2005pid} for steering control to track a reference path derived from either the map or a motion plan; for acceleration control, we use an Intelligent Driver Model (IDM) \cite{treiber2000congested} focused on the nearest actor ahead of the ego car moving in a direction potentially in collision with the ego car.
 For motion planning, we deploy a state lattice planner with quintic polynomial trajectory generation \cite{howard2008state}, in which the target state lattice is determined to be a specific distance ahead of the ego car in the local frame of its current lane or adjacent lanes.
-For modeling the behavior of other actors, we create trajectories by performing spline interpolation between predefined start and end poses.
+For behavior modeling of other actors, we create trajectories through spline interpolation from predefined start to end poses.
 Our focus is on modeling the behavior of synthetic actors in reaction to the ego car, to themselves, and to other pre-existing actors or objects in the scene, rather than the behaviors of those already existing entities.